Jackson, Ravens beat Jets 42-21 to clinch AFC North title

 Baltimore (12-2) took control with touchdowns on its first three possessions and Jackson made it 28-7 in the third quarter with a 24-yard scoring pass to rookie Marquise Brown following a turnover by New York (5-9).

+That was enough to assure the Ravens another division title after they clinched a playoff berth four days earlier in Buffalo.
+With a victory next week in Cleveland, the Ravens will be assured the top seed in the AFC, a distinction that comes with home-field advantage leading up to the Super Bowl.

-Jackson ran for 86 yards (on eight carries) to break Michael Vick’s single-season record for a quarterback (1,039 for Atlanta in 2006).
+Jackson ran for 86 yards (on eight carries) to break Michael Vick’s single-season record for a quarterback.
 Jackson has 1,108 yards rushing.
+Vick had 1,039 for Atlanta in 2006.

 On this night, however, Jackson did most of the damage with his right arm.
 He completed 15 of 23 passes for 212 yards and increased his NFL-leading total of touchdown passes to 33, tying the franchise season record set by Vinny Testaverde in 1996.